deepak-ramamohan/typesurge/README.md

 ## Running the Game

-Once you have set up the environment and installed the dependencies, you can run the game with the following command:
+Once you have set up the environment and installed the dependencies, navigate to the folder you cloned (`typing-game`) from your terminal.
+You can now run the game with the following command:

 ```bash
 python main.py